voltrue2/gracenode/modules/server/README.md

 ```

 ###Debug mode
-If debug is set to true in the configurations, any uncaught exception in each request will be caught and result in 500 status response.
+If "respondOnException" is set to true in the configurations, any uncaught exception in each request will be caught and result in 500 status response.

 ####SSL server
 > GraceNode has bash scripts to help set up HTTPS server